whatmakeart/modeling-and-fabrication/content/modules/10-cnc-design-and-modeling/10-00-introduction/index.md

 ## Learning Objectives

 - Examine a scale prototype to test design assumptions
-- Write down goo parts of the design as well as needed changes
+- Write down parts of the design as well as needed changes
 - Translate a prototype / model into a 3D digital model
-- Add user parameters for tolerance and fit
+- Make a robust parametric 3D model with multiple user parameters
-- Add CNC fillets for clearing inside corners
+- Use manufacture model to lay parts flat
-- Make a robust parametric 3D model
+- Learn about the ShopBot

 ## Key Terms